Boeing 737 Next Generation: Boeing Business Jet

 In the late 1980s, Boeing marketed the Boeing 77-33 jet, a business jet version of the 737-300.
 The name was short-lived.
-After the introduction of the next generation series, Boeing introduced the Boeing Business Jet (BBJ).
-The BBJ (retroactively referred to as the BBJ1) was similar in dimensions to the 737-700 but had additional features, including stronger wings and landing gear from the 737-800, and has increased range (through the use of extra fuel tanks) over the other various 737 models.
-The first BBJ rolled out on August 11, 1998, and flew for the first time on September 4.
-A total of 113 BBJ1s were delivered to customers.
+After the introduction of the NG series, Boeing introduced the Boeing Business Jet (retroactively referred to as the BBJ1), which was similar in dimensions to the 737-700 but had additional features, including stronger wings and landing gear from the 737-800, and has increased range (through the use of extra fuel tanks) over the other various 737 models.
+The first BBJ1 rolled out on August 11, 1998, and flew for the first time on September 4.
+A total of 113 BBJ1s was delivered to customers.

 On October 11, 1999, Boeing launched the BBJ2.
 Based on the 737-800, it is 5.84 m longer than the BBJ1, with 25% more cabin space and twice the baggage space, but with slightly reduced range.
 It is also fitted with auxiliary fuel tanks in the cargo hold and winglets.
 The first BBJ2 was delivered on February 28, 2001.
-A total of 23 BBJ2s were delivered to customers.
+A total of 23 BBJ2s was delivered to customers.

 The BBJ3 aircraft is based on the 737-900ER aircraft.
 The BBJ3 is approximately 16 ft longer than the BBJ2 and has a slightly shorter range.
 Seven BBJ3s were delivered to customers.